junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Then another.

-Another dozen.

-Another hundred.

-Another thousand.
+Another dozen, another hundred, another thousand.

 The further ahead he walks, the more he runs into.
-Wild wings flapping around him like bats disturbed in the cave, the raptors are practically bumping into each other now.
+Wild wings flapping around him like bats disturbed in the cave, those raptors are practically bumping into each other now.
 Whooshing and wheezing, pecking and jabbing, clutching and scraping, they are like bees from a fallen hive, moths around fire, ducks startled in the ponds, covering all the space in between the woods.
 They fly around him, then towards him.
-Beaks and claws attacking, sharp like knives and blades, hard like iron hook.
+Beaks and claws start attacking, sharp like knives and blades, hard like iron hook.

 Something is definitely not right.
-Dean doesn't watch the Nature Channel as much as Cas, but with the common sense knowledge that he does have about the wild creatures -- plus the few times that he does give up opposing and end up watching them with Cas in the motel -- vultures don't attack living things, and certainly do not travel in this large number of crowd.
+Dean doesn't watch the Nature channel as much as Cas, but with the common sense knowledge that he does have about the wild creatures -- plus the few times that he does give up opposing and end up watching them with Cas in the motel -- vultures don't attack living things, and certainly do not travel in this large number of crowd.
 Scavengers eat leftovers, not looking for fresh takeout, kinda like ghouls.

 And how the hell there are suddenly so many of them and so very deadly, and no one ever mentioned.

+Dean waves the blade at the few of them getting too close to his face, shooing loudly.
+But it does nothing, not even remotely scare them.
+The few ones get caught by his blade fly away, more immediately fill in their places, coming at him fiercely, claws cutting on his skin, beaks may peck his eyes out any time.

-Dean covers his face with arms, feeling the jacket and shirt on the outer side of his arms and back being ripped quickly, skin torn and pulled, flesh gouged, blood streaming hot.
+He covers his face with arms, feeling the jacket and shirt on the outer side of his arms and back being ripped quickly, skin torn and pulled, flesh gouged, blood streaming hot.
 His hand still fastens on the demon blade, but he has no idea what's the good of one blade in the face of a thousand wild human-killing flesh-eating vultures.
 He doesn't even have a single chance to outrun them.
 The bloody things have wings.

-He did his valid share of research before entering the woods, just to be sure.
-As much as Dean is eager to come into the place searching, he knows how to do his job, so he comes prepared -- the best he can, just in case the story of the giant bird is something in his expertise and needs to be killed.
-Bird-like flying thing with wings, it can be angel, but it also can be Harpy (half-human half-bird creature from Greek), Thoth (god of moon with a head of ibis from Egypt), Valravn (magical supernatural big raven from Danish), or a few other options.
-From what he reads, knives and blades for decapitation should work well enough for most of them, so he walks into this forest of redwoods.
+Dean did his valid share of research before entering the woods, just to be sure.
+As much as Dean is eager to come into the place searching, he knows how to do his job, so he came prepared -- the best he can, just in case the story of the giant bird is something in his expertise and needs to be killed.
+Bird-like flying thing with wings, it can be angel, but it can also be a Harpy (half-human half-bird creature from Greek), or Thoth (god of moon with a head of ibis from Egypt), or Valravn (magical supernatural big raven from Danish), or a few other options.
+From what he reads, knives and blades for decapitation should work well enough for most of them, aiming the heart for some others.
+He memorized the incantations for the very few ones that need spell work to cast away.
+He walks into this forest of redwoods with confidence.

 He never thinks it would be this.
 Nothing really too supernatural, if not counting the number, it's just freaking wild animals.
 Vultures.
-Countless of them.
+Countless of them. *Really should be careful about what you wish for.*

 In the frantic sound of wings flapping, in the middle of being devoured and eaten alive, Dean thinks of the bug case all those years ago.
-The case with Indian curse, the very few case he and Sam never really solved.
-They helped the family live through the day, wear through the night until the sun rise, and the bugs retreated to where they were.
+The case with Indian curse, the very few case he and Sam never really solved the root cause.
+They helped the family live through the day, wear through the night until the sun rise, just waited for the bugs to retreat on their own back to where they were.
 The curse from the native Indians, the nature does the revenge -- they could do absolutely nothing to fight the nature, and he could have died at the age of twenty-six, because of the bugs.

 And now, here he is.
-After the archangels, after the leviathans, and vampires, and werewolves, after all the monsters the Purgatory could come up with and throw on him and he walked out fine and intact, *this* is the thing that gets him finally, and he don't even remotely have any idea how to possibly fight the mother nature.
+After the archangels, after the leviathans, and vampires, and werewolves, after all the monsters the Purgatory could come up with and throw on him and he walked out fine and intact, *this* is the thing that gets him finally, and he don't even remotely have any idea how to possibly fight the mother nature that throws a thousand vultures on him.

 Dean lowers his body, curling up instinctively, trying to protect his internals.
 He can barely feel the pain from the places the beaks peck, probably because he might not have much skin left to pass the sense of pain to the brain.
-He can feel the bloody birds cutting through his flesh like knives on butter, peeling and pulling his skin, gouging and poking his scalp, wrenching and dragging tendons, digging and jabbing as deep as bones.
+He can feel those bloody birds cutting through his flesh like knives on butter, peeling and pulling his skin, gouging and poking his scalp, wrenching and dragging tendons, digging and jabbing as deep as bones.

 He doesn't feel pain.
-He feels hot and warm on the skull, cold and wet on the back.
+He only feels hot and warm on the skull, cold and wet on the back.
 He smells blood and flesh, he hears the sound of his own flesh being pulled away from his body, and there is a vulture flies away with its trophy and the next one comes for their turn of bite.

 "I'm going to die."
 He shut his eyes tight, thinking, miserably.
 "I'm going to die like an old dog in the wild, eaten clean by some birds, without any bone left.
 God, no one would even know.
 Sam might find the car, and Cas...
 Oh Cas."